 We usually make harnesses to order which takes 3-5 days.
 If you are in doubt with regard to which size would be best, please email us with your dog's measurements.

+It is straightforward to put a Hindquarters harness on: place over the head and fasten either side at the girth.
 The dog lead is attached at the nape of the neck and the supportive design gently discourages pulling, any pressure is borne equally and shocks or sharp pulls are absorbed by the webbing weave.

 As well as comfy, the cotton weave we use is strong, durable and washable.
 The metalwork is made from marine grade steel so strong, reliable and sea trip proof.

 Available in a range of sizes and colours, Hindquarters harnesses are easy to use and look after, just machine wash at 40 when mucky.